Opinion | What in the world is happening with Brexit?

 This Friday, March 29, was originally the much-publicized deadline for the first stage of the exit talks between the U.K. and the European Union, meaning that, under the laws governing the E.U., the U.K. had to either complete negotiations with the other member states on an exit agreement under Article 50 (the legal process for leaving the EU), or give up on one (a no-deal exit) and find itself suddenly cut off from many of its key trading partners with no notice.

-Theresa May’s government managed to agree a deal with the European Union in late 2018, which covers citizens’ rights, payments to leave the Union and a “backstop” position allowing customs-free trade across the Irish border in the event that the U.K. and E.U. can’t agree a permanent future relationship.
+Theresa May’s government managed to agree to a deal with the European Union in late 2018, which covers citizens’ rights, payments to leave the Union and a “backstop” position, allowing customs-free trade across the Irish border in the event that the U.K. and E.U. can’t agree to a permanent future relationship.

 Some lawmakers oppose the deal because they don’t want to leave the E.U. at all.
 Some oppose it because they will only back a deal with a second public referendum on it.
 Some oppose it because the agreement to leave the Irish border open, in their view, compromises Northern Ireland’s position as part of the U.K. Some oppose it because they want to pin down certain future relationships with the E.U. that are to be part of the post-March negotiations — a “soft” or “hard” Brexit — even though that isn’t possible to legally guarantee under the deal.